conduro/ubuntu/README.md

 # Conduro
 Conduro is the Latin translation for _Hardening_, this script will update your system/dependencies, disable unnecessary services and configure various system options.
-Conduro is tested on **Ubuntu 20.04 LTS**.
+Conduro is tested on a fresh **Ubuntu 20.04 LTS** install.

 ## Getting Started